Investing in Velodyne Lidar Inc. (VLDR) Stock: Methodology

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 5.80 percent of Velodyne Lidar Inc. shares are owned by insiders, and 28.00 percent are held by financial institutions.
-Thoma Marta R, the Former Director at Velodyne Lidar Inc. (VLDR) has sold 5,435,865 shares of firm on Jul 01 at a price of $0.82 against the total amount of $4.46 million.
-In another inside trade, Hall David S., Affiliate of Velodyne Lidar Inc. (NASDAQ:VLDR) sold 2,260,160 shares of the firm on Jul 01 for a total worth of $1.87 million at a price of $0.83.
-An inside trade which took place on Jun 30, Affiliate of Velodyne Lidar Inc. Hall David S. sold 2,000,000 shares of firm against total price of $1.97 million at the cost of $0.99 per share.
+Tarman Laura, the SVP of Worldwide Sales at Velodyne Lidar Inc. (VLDR) has sold 707 shares of firm on Jul 15 at a price of $0.99 against the total amount of $697.0.
+In another inside trade, Barnhart James, Chief Operating Officer of Velodyne Lidar Inc. (NASDAQ:VLDR) sold 5,004 shares of the firm on Jul 15 for a total worth of $4930.0 at a price of $0.99.
+An inside trade which took place on Jul 15, Chief Marketing Officer of Velodyne Lidar Inc. Frykman Sally sold 1,179 shares of firm against total price of $1162.0 at the cost of $0.99 per share.